Efore/BaldLionEngine/README.md

 Hello, fellow visitor.

-BaldLionEngine is a game engine built for the sole purpose of learning C++.
+BaldLionEngine is a work-in-progress game engine built for the sole purpose of learning C++.
 Hence, the code that you will find here is far from perfect, and the way some challenges were approached might not be the most optimal, but I have learnt a lot in the process, and therefore I consider that a victory :)

 <!-- GETTING STARTED -->
 ## Getting Started